The Best All-You-Can-Eat Spots in Melbourne

 For more info and to book (if possible): crosswaysfoodforlife.com.au

-Slightly more upscale Takumi provides an all-you-can-eat carnivore buffet for $50pp ($55 Friday - Sunday), featuring karubi, ox tongue and squid, but also salads, veggies, rice, miso soup.
-If you're a seafood lover, you can add seafood for $15pp.
+Slightly more upscale and probably for a special occasion when you've locked in a sitter, Takumi provides a decadent all-you-can-eat carnivore and seafood buffet for $100pp (Thursday through Sunday), featuring karubi, ox tongue and squid, but also salads, veggies, rice, miso soup.

 Where to find them: 32 Bourke St, Melbourne